alexwlchan/alexwlchan.net/src/_drafts/inclusive-conferences.md

 Last year at PyCon UK, we had a block booking at a local hostel ([Mrs. Potts](http://www.mrspottsbackpackers.co.uk/)).
 Lots of people had a good stay there, we were able to solve several sudden accommodation snafus with minimal stress, and we're recommending it to our attendees again this year.

-### Local information: shops, restaurants, pharmacies
+<h3 id="local-information-shops-restaurants-pharmacies">Local information: shops, restaurants, pharmacies</h3>

 There's a good chance at least one of your organisers knows the local area, and your attendees don't.
 So tell them what's available -- what's good near the venue?